Krysthecoder/Portfolio/README.md

-# Portfolio
+# Portolio1.2
-My first portfolio page
+This is my Main portfolio at the moment.